Nelbert442/dero-golang-pool/README.md

 		},
 		"workerID": {
 			"addressSeparator": "@"		// Defines separator used from miner login to parse workerID },
+		"donatePercent": {
+			"addressSeparator": "%"		// Defines separator used from miner login to parse donation percentage (percentage of submitted shares that are donated to pool's donation address)
+		},
 		"soloMining": {
 			"enabled": true,			// Defines whether or not solo mining is enabled.
 By setting this to false, even if a miner connects with the appropriate solo~ connection, their ID will not include solo